-NOTE: Some transfer institutions may elect to include both courses in their computation of the grade point average to establish entrance requirements.
+NOTE: Some transfer institutions may elect to include both courses or may choose to use only the first grade taken in their computation of the grade point average to establish entrance requirements.

 COURSE NUMBERING SYSTEM

 Effective immediately, all course numbers will be preceded with a "G".
 The "G" denotes that the course is offered at Golden West College.
 There have also been some changes to course title abbreviations that are listed in the GWC Schedule.
 Please check the Course Section Heading to make sure the appropriate course is being selected.